FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 And each time, I'd get a little further.
 The build process would fail at a different spot.
 But with the same error.

 One add-next-dependency-to-my-list-and-rerun-build-script at a time&mdash;sure each time that this next one would be the last&mdash;I [built up a list](https://github.com/citrusbyte/thicket/pull/36/commits/c010aaeaa36bb9da70076e7d93ad14e9f5d7f854) of 225 files that aren't transpiled correctly!
 From 52 different dependencies.
-That's a lot of poor actors in the JavaScript ecosystem!
-What gives?

 We didn't exhaustively investigate all of them, but most of these problem libraries are part of the IPFS ecosystem.
 It appears that most of these use a tool called [`AEgir`](https://github.com/ipfs/aegir)&mdash;also built by the IPFS team&mdash;for their build process.
 This would explain why so many of our dependencies fail.